How Much Does a Texas LLC Cost? Your 2025 Cost Guide

 One-Time Expenses

-Your initial outlay when establishing an llc in texas revolves around creation and setup charges.
-The most obvious cost is the state filing fee associated with submitting your certificate of formation.
-Additional services, like drafting an llc operating agreement or obtaining a registered agent service, may also incur extra fees.
-Keep in mind, though, some providers bundle these services at discounted rates, which can lessen your total out-of-pocket.
-If you plan to reserve your chosen LLC name for up to 120 days, you can file a name reservation form (costing about $40).
-Beyond that, certain business owners will choose to self-file for an EIN with the internal revenue service, which is free, or pay a professional to handle it.
+Your initial outlay when establishing an LLC in Texas revolves around creation and setup charges.
+The most obvious cost is the state filing fee associated with submitting your Certificate of Formation (Form 205) — $300 payable to the Texas Secretary of State.
+Additional services, like drafting an LLC operating agreement or obtaining a registered agent service, may also incur extra fees.
+Keep in mind, some providers bundle these services at discounted rates, which can lessen your total out-of-pocket.
+If you plan to reserve your chosen LLC name for up to 120 days, you can file a Name Reservation (Form 501) for $40.
+Beyond that, many business owners choose to self-file for an EIN with the Internal Revenue Service, which is free when done directly through the IRS.

 Filing Fees and Certificate of Formation